xiechao06/xiechao06.github.io/source/_posts/inline-formatting.md

 Now we comes to a problem: ***what is a proper value of line height?***

-*line height* determines the height of line-box (only for inline elements). and usually, it is set to the times of *font-size*,  not the *height of content area*. so if the line-height is too small, two line-box may collapse.
+As we said, *line height* contributes the height of line-box (only for inline elements, plus vertical-align). and usually, it is set to the times of *font-size*,  not the *height of content area*. so if the line-height is too small, two line-box may collapse.
 Here we got:
 {% raw %}
 <p data-height="265" data-theme-id="0" data-slug-hash="XzvOyB" data-default-tab="css,result" data-user="xiechao06" data-embed-version="2" data-pen-title="XzvOyB" class="codepen">See the Pen <a href="https://codepen.io/xiechao06/pen/XzvOyB/">XzvOyB</a> by 谢超 (<a href="https://codepen.io/xiechao06">@xiechao06</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>